 Sunday, October 28, 1979 — 1:00 pm

 Again, checking the action out my bedroom window paid off.
 I had just gotten back from church when I spotted this bird.
-Varied Thrushes live west of the Rockies, and as far as I knew shouldn’t have been a possible sighting in Des Plaines.
+Varied Thrushes live west of the Rockies, and as far as I knew, shouldn’t have been anywhere near Des Plaines.
 I found out later that they are rare but regular wanderers.
 Every winter, a handful of them show up anywhere from Nebraska to the East Coast.
 But what are the chances of one showing up in my backyard just months after I started birding?
 I knew what it looked like from field guides and recognized it quickly.

 I went outside and tried to find it again without success.
 I debated long and hard with myself whether to put this bird on my life list, and obviously, I decided to do so.
 But I will be happy when I see another Varied Thrush some day.

 UPDATE: I finally saw another Varied Thrush on January 1, 2018.
 It had been discovered by another birder the day before, hanging out along a creek in Cheyenne Canyon just outside Colorado Springs.
 I had it in view for about 10 minutes and even took photos.
-There’s no doubt this time!
+There will be no second-guessing this time!